ucf-icorps/i-corps-left-hand-syllabus/chapter3/pre-class.md

     * What resources do you need to build this business?
 How many people?
 What kind?

-    * Diagram the finance and operations timeline:
+    * Diagram the finance and operations time-line:

     [https://steveblank.files.wordpress.com/2011/05/financial-and-ops-timeline.jpg](https://steveblank.files.wordpress.com/2011/05/financial-and-ops-timeline.jpg)